laborergonetech/laborergonetech/README.md

 ## Hi there 👋

-As of August 2024 I've obtained the professional level certification from w3schools.com in:
+As of October 2024 I've obtained the professional level certification from w3schools.com in:
 - HTML
 - JavaScript

-I'm currently working on obtaining 5 more certifications from w3schools.com.
 - CSS
+- Front End Web Development
+Advanced Level In:
 - MySQL
+Intermediate Level In:
 - SQL

+As of October 2024 I've obtained certification from freeCodeCamp.org in:
+- Responsive Web Design

+I'm currently working on obtaining 2 more certifications from w3schools.com.
 - Node.JS
-- Front End Developer
+- Full Stack Developer

-Three certifications from freeCodeCamp.org:
+Two certifications from freeCodeCamp.org:
-- Responsive Web Design
 - Front End Development Libraries
 - Relational Database